neo-project/global-blockchain-compliance-hub/_posts/Spain/1111-11-02-spain-team-member-nationality-requirements.md

 - Copy of the potential foreign worker’s full passport or travel documentation
 - Documents showing that you have the capital, human resources, and other materials necessary to complete this project for which you are hiring foreign workers
 - Proof of adequate training on the part of the foreign worker to fulfill this professional role
-- *(If necessary)* Certificate from the Public Employment Service indicating that there are no unemployed who could fill this position
+- *(Potentially necessary)* Certificate from the Public Employment Service indicating that there are no unemployed who could fill this position

 If the application is successful, the foreign worker must apply in person for a visa at the diplomatic mission or consulate where they live within a month of notification.